Selma 3a Review 2024 – Pros & Cons

 So, you can get lower fees if you have a sizeable third pillar.
 And even better, all your assets with Selma count towards this.
 So, if you have a Robo-advisor account at Selma, it will be easier to lower your fee.

-On top of that, you will have to pay the fees for the products you are investing in.
-These are the fees of the ETFs.
-And these fees will depend on your investment strategy.
-With Selma 3a, these fees are from 0.20% to 0.22% per year.
+In addition, you will have to pay the fees for the products you are investing in, such as the fees for ETFs.
+These fees will depend on your investment strategy.
+With Selma 3a, these fees range from 0.20% to 0.22% per year.

-So, overall, you will pay about 0.90% of the fees annually.
-Compared to some invested third pillar accounts, it is not that bad.
-However, this is quite expensive compared to the best third pillar accounts in Switzerland.
+Overall, you will pay about 0.90% fees annually.
+This is not that bad compared to some invested third-pillar accounts.
+However, it is quite expensive compared to the best third-pillar accounts in Switzerland.
 If you have more than 150K CHF with fees, this comes down to about 0.70%, which becomes quite interesting.

 Open a Selma 3a Account